invertebrate/doom3d/README.md

 My areas of focus in this project were:

 **Rendering**
-- Projection methon using rays
+- Projection methon using rays and geometry
 - Triangle processing
 - Texture and normal mapping
 - Triangle rasterization